mattheww/gomill/gomill_docs/mcts_tuner.rst

   configuration`).

   Describes the parameter space that the tuner will work in.
-See :ref:`The parameter model` for more details.
+See :ref:`The parameter model <mc parameter model>` for more details.

   The order of the :mc-setting-cls:`Parameter` definitions is used for the arguments to :mc-setting:`make_candidate`, and whenever parameters are